prodaft/cradle/docs/developer_guide/testing.rst

 Tests are written using the standard Django testing functionality, which is a derivative of the `unittest` library in Python.

-Tests for an application need to override the child of `TestCase` defined in the `utils.py` file inside the `tests` module.
+Tests for an application need to override the child of `TestEntity` defined in the `utils.py` file inside the `tests` module.

 .. code-block:: python

-    from .utils import HelloWorldTestCase
+    from .utils import HelloWorldTestEntity
     from django.urls import reverse

-    class LinkSerializerTest(HelloWorldTestCase):
+    class LinkSerializerTest(HelloWorldTestEntity):
         def setUp(self):
             super().setUp()